FAQ

 • Once you have competed at a competition for the first time, you will automatically have a WCA ID generated for you.
 This can then be linked to your WCA profile so that you may upload a picture if you wish, and also sign up for future competitions.

-• What is the size of the venue in square metres?
+• What is the size of the venue in square metres

 • Let them know that we need the venue for a weekend for 08:00-19:00 Saturday and 08:00-18:00 Sunday.
-What available weekends do they have?

 • What is the total cost for this hire?

-E.g. a 594sqm venue has a competitor limit of 145 and a budget of £2970.
+E.g. a 365sqm venue has a competitor limit of 90 and a budget of £1460.

 If you think you have found a suitable venue, email all the details to organisation@ukca.org.
-We are able to hold multiple competitions on the same weekend, so dates may still be possible even if there is another competition planned for that weekend.